 Risk Management

-Basic stance
+Basic Stance

 • Risk of losing societal trust

-Businesses, regions, the corporate operation unit and other functions are working together to counter pertinent risks and implement a PDCA (plan-do-check-action) cycle for risk management activities.
-In order to prevent and minimize damage to the wider Toyota Boshoku group, Toyota Boshoku strives to identify and manage risks in an integrated manner, and share risks within the group.
+Centered on the Chief Risk Officer (CRO), regions, the Corporate Operation unit and other functions are working together to counter the various business risks and implement a PDCA (plan-do-check-action) cycle for risk management activities.
+In order to prevent and minimize damage, Toyota Boshoku strives to identify and manage risks in an integrated manner, and share risks across the whole group.

-The risk management system, and associated activities
+The risk management system and associated activities

-Figure:The risk management system, and associated activities
+Figure:The risk management system and associated activities

 Evaluation points for materiality-impacting risks (Impact level)